Thousands expected for 15-mile Route 208 Yard Sale on Saturday

 As for Shirley, she avoids the traffic chaos by hanging out at her own yard sale on South Lincoln Street.

-“We normally sell out and if we have items left over, we just pout them in a box and set them on the curb.
+“We normally sell out and if we have items left over, we just put them in a box and set them on the curb.
 Someone always stops.”

 (0) comments